roblaing/webgames/ricerocks/README.md

   end.
 ```

-A reason data is immutable in Erlang is because another processes could be running in another core or another computer,
+A reason data is immutable in Erlang is because various processes are running in different cores or other computers,
 so they don't share memory.
-(Among the nice features of Erlang which JavaScript lacks is its is its Module:Function syntax
-to remind you what comes from where).

 JavaScript's <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers">Web Workers</a>
 are Erlangish in that they communicate via <em>message coupling</em>.